Making Images Real Again: A Comprehensive Survey on Deep Image Composition: Image Harmonization

 \section{Image Harmonization}

-Given a composite image, its foreground and background are likely to be captured in different conditions (\emph{e.g.}, weather, season, time of day, camera setting), and thus have distinctive color and illumination characteristics, which make them look incompatible.
-Image harmonization aims to adjust the appearance of the composite foreground according to the composite background to make it compatible with the composite background.
+Given a composite image, its foreground and background are likely to be captured in different conditions (\emph{e.g.}, weather, season, time of day, camera setting), and thus have distinctive illumination characteristics, which make them look incompatible.
+Image harmonization aims to adjust the appearance of composite foreground according to composite background to make it compatible with the composite background.
+We classify the existing methods into rendering based and non-rendering based methods according to whether using rendering techniques.